Getting the workforce active by making fitness fun

 The app had to make fitness fun, competitive and become habitual.
 Historic data from previous players inspired different gamified simulations to create fun and engaging stories.
 Who knew John from Finance did enough steps in 4 weeks to climb Mount Everest!

-Despark and StepJockey took an analytical and experiential approach to develop new wireframes, user stories and design choices that fit the qualitative and quantitative research gathered.
+We took an analytical and experiential approach to develop new wireframes, user stories and design choices that fit the qualitative and quantitative research gathered.
 All existing features were refined and new useful features were added to finesse the product.
-These include:
+These include a step tracker, push notifications and awards, personalised activity score and company wide challenges and mini challenges.

-Leveraging earlier research, the new app introduced the ability for players to not only place in leaderboards and compete against colleagues, but also added a social element to compete with friends in non participating workplaces.
-This new inbuilt feature opened up a B2C market for StepJockey, enabling everyone to engage with its features, drive revenue, whilst increasing virality levels and app downloads.
+The new app added a social element to compete with friends in non participating workplaces, which opened up a B2C market for StepJockey, enabling everyone to engage with its features, drive revenue, whilst increasing virality levels and app downloads.

 With over 235,000 global stair journeys recorded and 9,400 cross platform downloads, StepJockey has cemented itself as an alternative workplace exercise activity.
 Having launched in January 2017, the platform has registered a total of 20,405,468 steps - that’s almost 243,000 steps a day!